A splitting theorem for manifolds with a convex boundary component and applications: Introduction

 \begin{thm*}[{\cite[Theorem 1]{warpedsplit}}] Let $\delta \in \{0,1\}$ and let $(M^n,g)$ be a Riemannian manifold with $\Ric_{M} \geq -(n-1) \delta$ and whose boundary consists of two connected components $\partial M=S_1 \cup S_2$, one of which is compact.
 Assume that the mean curvature of $S_1$ is $\geq \delta$ and the mean curvature of $S_2$ is $\geq -\delta$.
 Then, there exists $l>0$ such that $M$ is isometric to $S_1 \times [0,l]$ with the warped product metric $\de s^2 = e^{-2\delta t}g_1 + \de t^2$, where $g_1$ is the metric on $S_1$.
 Moreover, $\Ric_{S_1} \geq 0$. \end{thm*}

-In Theorems \ref{CT1} and \ref{CT2} below, we prove two variants of this result.
+In Theorems \ref{CT1}, \ref{CT1*}, and \ref{CT2} below, we prove variants of this result.
 On the one hand, instead of asking for the compactness of one of the boundary components, we ask for its parabolicity, which is a weaker condition.
-On the other hand, we assume that the parabolic boundary component has a lower bound on the second fundamental form, rather than on the mean curvature.
-At the end of the introduction, we discuss applications (see Corollaries \ref{CC11}, \ref{CC1} and \ref{CC2})x.
+For example, $\bb{R}^2$ is parabolic.
+On the other hand, we assume that the parabolic boundary component has a lower bound on the second fundamental form, rather than on the mean curvature, and that it has itself nonnegative Ricci curvature.
+Whether Theorems \ref{CT1}, \ref{CT1*} and \ref{CT2} hold with just a mean curvature lower bound on the parabolic boundary component is an open question, which we discuss in Remark \ref{R2} and in Section \ref{S5}.

-We recall that a manifold is said to be \emph{parabolic} if it admits no positive fundamental solution for the Laplacian.
-For example, $\bb{R}^2$ is parabolic, while $\bb{R}^n$ with $n \geq 3$ is not.
+Recall that a manifold is said to be \emph{parabolic} if it admits no positive fundamental solution for the Laplacian.
+For example, while $\bb{R}^2$ is parabolic, $\bb{R}^n$ with $n \geq 3$ is not.
 More generally, a manifold $(M,g)$ with non-negative Ricci curvature is parabolic if and only if for some $x \in M$.

-In a Riemannian manifold $(M^n,g)$ with boundary, we denote by $\Pi^M_{\partial M}$ the second fundamental form of the boundary w.r.t.\;the inward pointing unit normal and we set $H^M_{\partial M}:=(\mathrm{tr} \Pi^M_{\partial M})/(n-1)$ to be the associated mean curvature (the upper script $M$ will be omitted if there is no ambiguity).
-Next, we state the two main results of this paper.
+Next, we state the main results of this paper.